SGGS 471-473, Aasa Di Vaar Pauris 16-18.

 kare▫i.

 (Slok M: 1) prologue by the first Guru.
-(J-e) if (mohaaka) a robber (muhai) plunders (ghar-u) a house and (ghar-u muh-i) plundering the house, (d-e-i = gives) donates the loot in memory of (pitri) the ancestors;
+(Jey) if (mohaaka) a thief (muhai) plunders (ghar-u) a house and (ghar-u muh-i) plundering the house, (dey-i = gives) donates the loot in memory of (pitri) the ancestors.

-(Agai = ahead) there (vast-u) the stuff – the money received against what was stolen – (sinjnaaniai) is recognised – by the ancestors of the victims -, and (pitri) the ancestors of the plunderer are (kar-e-i = made) branded (chor) thieves.
+(Agai = ahead) in the hereafter, (vast-u) the stuff – donation done with ill-gotten money – (sinjnaaneeai) is recognized – by the ancestors of the victims -, and (pitri) the ancestors of the plunderer are (karey-i = made) branded (chor) thieves.

 ਵਢੀਅਹਿ ਹਥ ਦਲਾਲ ਕੇ ਮੁਸਫੀ ਏਹ ਕਰੇਇ ॥ ਨਾਨਕ ਅਗੈ ਸੋ ਮਿਲੈ ਜਿ ਖਟੇ ਘਾਲੇ ਦੇਇ ॥੧॥